axon-rl/gem/examples/README.md

     ...
 ```

-### Math
+### Math (with Tool)

-In this section we show examples of training LLMs as math solvers, with and without python tool usage.
+In this section we show examples of training LLMs as math solvers, with and without **python tool usage**.
 Note that we can train our model on different datasets by specifying a different `--env_id` (a distribution of math questions can be essentially treated as an environment).

 #### Solving Math Problems Using Natural Languages